Volkswagen Polo review

-Kicking things off once again is S trim, which is now slightly better equipped but still doesn’t even get air-con.
-For that, you'll need to go for the S A/C model, although we’d recommend mid-range SE, which comes with 15-inch alloy wheels, a chrome-trimmed front air intake, leather-trimmed multi-function steering wheel, glovebox-mounted CD player and electrically adjustable door mirros.
+Inside, there’s a neat three-spoke steering wheel and entry-level S trim is now slightly better equipped but still doesn’t even get air conditioning.
+For that, you'll need to pay a £720 premium although we’d recommend mid-range SE which also comes with 15-inch alloy wheels, a chrome-rimmed front air intake, leather-trimmed multi-function steering wheel, glovebox-mounted CD player and electrically adjustable door mirrors.

 Even entry-level Polos come with a full size spare wheel, which is rare in this class – so you’ve got peace of mind in case of a puncture while on the road.
-There's decent head and legroom in the rear, and if you go for the five-door model it's easy enough to get in and out as well.
-Avoid the very cheapest models and there’s a good level of standard equipment, and the interior is very well built and should stand up to family life very well.
+Avoid the very cheapest models and there’s a reasonable level of standard equipment to make life comfortable.
+The interior is very well built and should stand up to family life very well.

 There are deep cup-holders and a handy tray in front of the USB and 12V sockets on the centre console to keep your smartphone in, while the standard touchscreen infotainment system is logically laid out and easy to use.

 At sub-four metres in length, the Polo is actually smaller than some rivals, such as the Hyundai i20 and the Ford Fiesta.
 It also weighs around only 1,100kg, give or take a few kilos according to specifications (the diesel engine, DSG gearbox and five-door options all add weight), which makes it a nimble car.